jaroslavkopca/hanoi-towers/README.md

 </ul>

 <h2 id="libraries">Libraries</h2>
+<p>Libraries are part of the proejct and cmake.
+So there should be no need for installing them when main branch is pulled.</p>
 <ul>
 <li><strong>SDL2</strong>: Simple DirectMedia Layer is a cross-platform development library designed to provide
                             low level access to audio, keyboard, mouse, joystick, and graphics hardware via